Client: University of Southampton

 The Centenary Building provides shared learning and teaching facilities for the University of Southampton’s Highfield Campus.

-Responding to recent shifts in learning patterns and the emergence of new technologies, the Centenary Building provides modern spaces for flexible and collaborative learning: made up of a 250- person lecture theatre, a ‘Harvard’ style lecture theatre, nine seminar rooms, independent study spaces, computer room, an MBA suite and a café.
+Responding to recent shifts in learning patterns and the emergence of new technologies, the building provides modern spaces for flexible and collaborative learning: made up of a 250- person lecture theatre, a ‘Harvard’ style lecture theatre, nine seminar rooms, independent study spaces, computer room, an MBA suite and a café.

 Located in the North-West of the campus, an important part of the University’s brief was for the building to increase the permeability of this area of campus, to connect into and regenerate the public realm and for the building to become a hub for students.